-This package of legislation would improve Michigan's child protection system by advancing the practice of information-sharing, breaking down the silos within the system, and increasing the judiciary's role in the child death review process.
-By enabling public officials to identify systemic problems that may be contributing factors in child deaths, the bills ultimately could prevent the death of additional children under State care.
+This package of legislation will improve Michigan's child protection system by advancing the practice of information-sharing, breaking down the silos within the system, and increasing the judiciary's role in the child death review process.
+By enabling public officials to identify systemic problems that might be contributing factors in child deaths, the bills ultimately may prevent the death of additional children under State care.

-Currently, without a comprehensive, uniform source of information on child fatalities, the State does not have cohesive data on what is happening and why children are dying in State care.
-Child deaths are reported by at five agencies: the DHS.
-Department of Community Health, the child death review team program, the Children's Ombudsman, and a national project called Kids Count.
-The data collected by these agencies are not widely available to all and can be inconsistent, because the respective entities may use differing methodologies or have access to varying sets of information.
+Without a comprehensive, uniform source of information on child fatalities, the State has not had cohesive data on what was happening and why children were dying in State care.
+Child deaths are reported by at least five agencies: the DHS, Department of Community Health, the child death review team program, the Children's Ombudsman, and a national project called The data collected by these Kids Count. agencies are not widely available to all and can be inconsistent, because the respective entities may use differing methodologies or have access to varying sets of information.
 As a result, their statistics do not match, and a comparison of their figures does not give a clear picture of how many children have died in State care in a given year.

-Senate Bill 226 (S-1) would address this problem by requiring the DHS to create a registry of statistical information about children who died while under court jurisdiction for abuse or neglect or as a result of abuse or neglect after CPS complaints.
-The availability of one central registry could help to remove institutional barriers between the different agencies reducing involved, the isolation οf information within the various entities.
-In of addition, because the registry nonidentifying information would be publicly available, policy-makers and interested in child safety could perform accurate research and contribute to the discussion of how to prevent child deaths.
+Senate Bill 226 addresses this problem by requiring the DHS to create a registry of statistical information about children who die while under court jurisdiction for abuse or neglect or as a result of abuse or neglect after CPS complaints.
+The availability of one central registry should help to remove institutional barriers between the different agencies involved, reducing the isolation of information within the various entities.
+In addition, because the reaistry nonidentifying information will be publicly available, policy-makers and interested in child safety will be able to perform accurate research and contribute to the discussion of how to prevent child deaths.

-Senate Bill 227 (S-1) also would advance the sharing of information on child fatalities.
-Although the Children's Ombudsman has statutory authority to review child deaths and recommend improvements, the DHS is not required to notify the Ombudsman when a child dies in State care.
-The bill would require the Department to notify not only the Ombudsman but also the court that had jurisdiction over a child when he or she died and the legislators whose districts include the court.
+House Bill 4385 also will advance the sharing of information on child fatalities.
+Although the Children's Ombudsman has statutory authority to review child deaths and recommend improvements, the DHS was not previously required to notify the Ombudsman when a child died in State care.
+The bill requires the Department to notify not only the Ombudsman but also the court that had jurisdiction over a child when he or she died and the legislators whose districts include the court.
 Since each of these parties sees the system from a different angle, it is important that they all work together.